 “Squatting is one of the most functional movements you can do,” Tamir says.
 “It’s great for the health of joints, creating strength, improving posture, and requires a lot of core work.”

-Then lower kettlebell back down in front of you glutes, quads, and hamstrings.
+Squats engage your core, mobilize your hips, knees, and ankles, and build strength in your glutes, quads, and hamstrings.
 Plus, you can do a bodyweight squat anywhere and the move is easy to scale if bodyweight squats become easy for you and you want to level them up and add weight (or the variations we mention below!).

 How to Add Squats to Your Workouts